CYLALighthouse/PM-Toolkit/docs/t2st.md

 | B 			| :arrow_right: | Behavior Lesson & CICO |
 | CI 			| :arrow_right: | Attendance Check-In |
 | CO 			| :arrow_right: | Attendance Check-Out |

+> [!NOTE] You should be marking down on your tracker everytime you finish a lesson or stop a lesson with a student.
+This will help make sure the exact amount of time is documented and what subject you were working on with your student.
+This is a good habit to have to make sure that you have accurate data.